We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If starting a nonprofit organization sounds intimidating, it isn’t.
 You will need to follow eight steps to keep everything legal.
 You can shop around to see if you can find a local attorney willing to look over your paperwork pro-bono or for a nominal fee.

-Because of the zoning and building requirements, many tiny home communities consist of memberships, not individual ownership of each unit.
+Because of the zoning and building requirements, many tiny home and small house communities consist of memberships, not individual ownership of each unit.
 As such, you will need to draft codes, covenants and restrictions (CC&Rs) regarding use.

 If you are launching a charitable project, you might exercise primary control over the regulations.
 However, you’ll have the highest chance of happy inhabitants if everyone has some say.